Gertobin11/our-lockdown-reads-2021/README.md

 - Well layed out UX design which is user friendly, easy to navigate, accessable and responsive

-- The user should be able to navigate easily throughout the site, this could easily be attained with theuse of a fixed navbar
+- The user should be able to navigate easily throughout the site, this could easily be attained with the use of a navbar

 - The site should be able to handle, access, store and present back the data to the user in clear , strucured way